alessandro-barbiero/discreteKumaraswamy/README.md

-R code implmenting a discrete version of the continuous two-parameter Kumaraswamy distribution, supported on {1,2,...,k}
+R code implementing a discrete version of the continuous two-parameter Kumaraswamy distribution of parameters a and b, supported on {1,2,...,k}